CyberTrainingExercise/Diamondhouse/README.md

 Team is briefed with the following:

     FOB Bravo has been established along the border of a near-peer nation.
 However, an internal vulnerability scan has reported that the physical and cyber defenses are in need of reinforcing.
 Your team has been assigned to provide added security to a portion of the FOB, while also configuring the firewalls on two sensitive devices to ensure that they are better protected against attacks.
 There have been OPFOR sighted within the region, and they may attempt to undermine both physical and cyber operations.
 Swift, decisive action will be needed to counteract these efforts.
 Allied military and civilian personnel are also active in the region, and proper care must be taken to ensure their objectives are not unnecessarily hindered.
     Your mission is complete once the firewalls have been properly configured, and you have verified it with the proper scanning technology.
+You must also keep the base secure for 30 minutes.
 Ensure that OPSEC is maintained at all times, and that details of the firewall configurations are kept away from any unauthorized personnel.
     For base entry:
         - The challenge phrase is "Wire"
         - The normal response is "Chip"